tqviet1503/Android_Lab/Lab1/README.md

-# Student Information Collection
+Student Information Collection App

+📌 Overview

-This is an Android application to collect information from students.
-Here are the details about the project:
+This Android application is designed to collect personal information from students in a structured and efficient manner.
+The app provides a user-friendly interface for inputting and submitting student details.

-## Objective

-- Collect personal information from students including:
+✨ Features

+User-Friendly Interface: Built with ConstraintLayout for an intuitive and visually appealing experience.

+Structured Data Entry:

-  - Full Name
+Full Name

-  - Student ID (MSSV)
+Student ID (MSSV)

-  - Class
+Class

-  - Phone Number
+Phone Number

-  - Year of Study
+Year of Study (selected via RadioButton)

-  - Major
+Major (selected via RadioButton)

-  - Personal Development Plan
+Personal Development Plan (scrollable EditText for long text input)

-## Usage

-1. **Open the App**: You will see the information collection interface with input fields.

-2. **Enter Information**:
+Easy Submission: A "Submit Information" button allows users to efficiently send entered data.

+📖 How to Use

+Open the App: The main screen displays an interface for collecting student information.

+Enter Details:

-   - Enter the full name, student ID, class, and phone number into the corresponding `EditText`.
+Input the full name, student ID, class, and phone number.

-   - Select the year of study by tapping one of the `RadioButton` in the "Year:" `RadioGroup`.
+Select the year of study using the provided RadioButton.

-   - Choose a major by tapping one of the `RadioButton` in the "Choose Major:" `RadioGroup`.
+Choose a major using the available RadioGroup.

-   - Enter the personal development plan into the "Personal Development Plan" `EditText`.
+Enter a personal development plan in the designated EditText field.

-3. **Submit Information**: After entering all the information, tap the "Submit Information" button to send the entered data.
+Submit Information: After completing all fields, tap the "Submit Information" button to process the data.

-## Key Features

-- **User-Friendly Interface**: Utilizes `ConstraintLayout` to create an easy-to-use and visually appealing interface.
-- **Intuitive Feedback**: `EditText` fields have borders and shadows to provide feedback to the user when entering data.
-- **Year and Major Selection**: Uses `RadioGroup` for easy selection of the year of study and major.
-- **Personal Development Plan Entry**: Provides an `EditText` for entering long text, with scrolling capability when exceeding screen size.
+🛠 Technologies Used

+Android Studio for development

+Java/Kotlin as the programming language

+ConstraintLayout for UI design

+🚀 Future Enhancements

+Implement data validation and error handling.

+Add database or backend storage for collected information.

+Improve UI responsiveness and accessibility.